zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 5. Set the channel profile

-After initializing the RtcEngine object, call the `setChannelProfile` method to set the channel profile as LIVE BROADCASTING.
+After initializing the `RtcEngine` object, call the `setChannelProfile` method to set the channel profile as `LIVE_BROADCASTING`.

 One RtcEngine object uses one profile only.
-If you want to switch to another profile, release the current RtcEngine object with the `destroy` method and create a new one before calling the `setChannelProfile` method.
+If you want to switch to another profile, release the current `RtcEngine` object with the `destroy` method and create a new one before calling the `setChannelProfile` method.

 ```java
 private void setChannelProfile() {